 A-101.d: Ensure Offer of SNAP E&T Activities for ABAWDs

 Boards must ensure that all ABAWDs (not meeting work requirements*) in full-service counties are offered a SNAP E&T activity within 10 calendar days from the date of referral from HHSC.
-This means an outreach attempt must be made within 10 days of the ABAWD’s appearance in The Workforce Information System of Texas (TWIST) outreach pool and must contain the following information about the SNAP E&T activity:
+This means an outreach attempt must be made within 10 days of the ABAWD’s appearance in the WorkInTexas.com outreach pool.
+For more information about outreach, see B-104.

-Time

-Date

-Location

-Activity (for example, ABAWD job search)

-Consequences for not responding to the outreach

 *See definition of ABAWDs not meeting work requirements in A-102.